Working safely in hot conditions

 Assessing the risk of heat illness

 The risk assessment should be carried out by a person competent in heat assessment and may include use of an appropriate heat stress index.
-A commonly used and recognised index is the Wet Bulb Globe Temperature (WBGT).
-This takes into account air temperature, radiant heat, humidity and air movement.
-Adjustments can take into account such things as physical workload, clothing and work organisation.
+A commonly used and recognised index is the Wet Bulb Globe Temperature (WBGT) which takes into account air temperature, radiant heat, humidity and air movement and adjustments such as physical workload, clothing and the work organisation.

 The Thermal Work Limit (TWL) is an alternative approach being used increasingly in Australian workplaces, particularly in the resource industry.
 It accounts for all of the major factors mentioned above and provides guidance on managing workloads and fluid intake.

-If the assessment indicates a risk of heat illness occurring, employers need to put control measures in place.
-Workers considered at risk due to factors such as pre-existing medical conditions should be medically assessed.
+If the assessment indicates a risk of heat illness occurring, PCBUs need to put control measures in place.
+Workers considered more at risk due to factors such as pre-existing medical conditions should be medically assessed.

-Where the employer has implemented practical controls, but is not sure whether there is a still a health risk, various forms of risk assessment are available, for example:
+Where the employer has implemented practical controls, but is unsure as to whether there is a still a health risk, various forms of risk assessment tools can be utilised:

-Some of these assessments require information such as the Wet Bulb Globe Temperature (WBGT).
+Some of these assessments require information such as the WBGT.

 Reducing the risk of heat stress

-There is a recommended order of control measures that eliminate or reduce the risks of injury or harm.
-Often a combination of controls will be necessary.
-Examples of these are:
+There is a recommended order of control measures that eliminate or reduce the risks of injury or harm and often a combination of controls will be necessary.

 Engineering